RS-DAT/DockerToSingularity/README.md

 docker save np_mat_sum -o np_mat_sum.tar
 ```

 Then you need to expose the `tar` file to Singularity.
 Singularity uses the path in the format of `docker-archive://<path_to_the_tar>`.
-If you are using a Unix-like system you can just fill in the current directory.
+If you are using a Unix-like system you can just fill in the absolute path of the `tar` file in current directory.
 This example, on the other hand, is tested on WSL.
 Therefore to expose the `tar` file to Singularity, we can move the `tar` file to `/tmp`:

 ```sh
 mv np_mat_sum.tar /tmp/np_mat_sum.tar